lanmarc77/playaway/README.md

 ![image](pics/playaway_device_g.jpg)
 ![image](pics/playaway_device_16s.jpg)
 They can be found in public libraries and are rather expensive compared to other general purpose audio/MP3 players and come in two versions: an older model with a [16 segment display](https://en.wikipedia.org/wiki/Sixteen-segment_display) and a newer version with graphics display and backlight.
 Still though they concentrate on the basics and doing these basics well.
 It seems they follow one of the Unix philosophy cornerstone to [do one thing and do that well](https://en.wikipedia.org/wiki/Unix_philosophy).
 The devices have huge physical buttons, a display (that is not really needed), a standard 3.5mm headphone jack, remember exactly the listening position and run for 20+hrs on a standard AAA battery.
-You take the device as a normal book and start listening.
+You take the device with you like a normal book and just start listening.
 No smartphone or other device features that could distract you from just diving in to the story the author wants to present to you.
 The devices can be bought with one single audio book on them and no (official) way of changing this.
 If bought new they [start at](https://shop.playaway.com/playaway) approx. 40€ (October 2023) depending on the audio book stored on them.
 Playaway only wants organizational customers (e.g. libraries) so individuals need to checkout the second hand market.

 This repository shows an unofficial way to make more use of the Playaway hardware by allowing to put other audio books on them and therefore also avoiding e-waste.
 This usually requires opening the device and soldering wires on the printed circuit board as well as installing and running the software in this repository.
 All your might be existing warranty is then lost.